The-Talik/Red-Wizards-Extended-Endgame/README.md

  - Ancient artifacts are purple, instead of blue

 Changelog:
+1.1.1
+ - Reworked L55+ enemy drops so all endgame loot has a chance to drop.
 1.1.0
  - Item ID inconsistency (Internal change)
  - ID fix for Pirate Capital Booster